Last Updated on by Lohanna Reis

 - Explore all of this with fewer tourists and more friendly (AKA less “pushy”) locals than you may find in neighboring Morocco

 In other words, there’s a LOT to occupy you during your time in Tunisia.
-So to help with your planning, I put together today’s article with the best Tunisia itineraries for you to choose from.
+So to help with your planning, I put together today’s article with the best Tunisia tips and itineraries for you to choose from.

 But first…